BrandonBernstein/Project-3-Parralel-Computing/README.md

    - Cannon’s Algorithm: mpirun -np <num_cores> python cannon.py N
    - Fox Algorithm: mpirun -np <num_cores> python fox.py N

+My design relies on MPI creating a cartesian setup for the processors.
+This allows for easy tracking of processor locations and shifting of said processors.
+For matrices that need to be scattered, I utilize the send and recv method over contiguous submatrices.
+Once coordinates are marked, then I follow the psuedo steps of the algorithm steps mentioned above.
+For the fox algorithm due to difficulty, matrix A is broadcasted to the main diagonal, which then broadcasts the correct submatrix to the corresponding row on the diagonal stage.

 The algorithms were run on processor sizes of 1,4,16, and 64 across matrix sizes (N x N) of 256, 1024, 4096 allowing me to document the following speed up curves.

 ![Cannon's Algorithm Speed up Curve](https://github.com/BrandonBernstein/Project-3-Parralel-Computing/blob/master/Cannon-Graph.png)